 The USACE spends up to \$170 million annually dredging sediment in the Lower Mississippi River to maintain the navigation channel.
-This investment supports transportation of 62 percent of our nation's agricultural output; delivers nearly 400 million tons of coal and petroleum products; and directly supports one million jobs and millions more indirectly.
-Various plans for the restoration of coastal wetlands in Louisiana call for more than \$25 billion to be spent on a variety of projects, most involving water and sediment management.
-A sediment monitoring program and analysis tool for the Lower Mississippi River could allow for greater efficiency in managing river sediment and lead to cost savings in one or both of these important national programs.
+This investment supports transportation of 62 percent of our nation's agricultural output; delivers nearly 400 million tons of coal and petroleum products; and directly supports one million jobs and indirectly supports millions more.
+Plans for the restoration of coastal wetlands in Louisiana call for more than \$25 billion to be spent on a variety of projects, most involving water and sediment management.
+A sediment monitoring program and analysis tool for the Lower River could allow for greater efficiency in managing river sediment and lead to cost savings in one or both of these important national programs.

-The monitoring and analysis of sediment would cover the area beginning at Melvin Price Locks and Dam (Lock and Dam No. 26) above St. Louis and on the Ohio beginning at the site of the Olmstead Locks and Dam in Illinois and continue downstream to Head of Passes in Louisiana.
-The analysis would determine sediment sources, sizes, quantities, fates, and transport parameters.
-It should build on the work underway in the Mississippi River Hydrodynamic and Delta Management Study and the work of the Mississippi River/Gulf of Mexico Watershed Nutrient Task Force.
-Given the billions of dollars expected to be spent on sediment management in the lower river, a sediment management plan that identifies any efficiencies could save taxpayers significant dollars.
+Sediment analysis of the Middle and Lower Mississippi River is proposed to be initiated in 2014 in a Mississippi River Geomorphic and Potamology Study under the MR&T program.
+The analysis will determine sediment sources, sizes, quantities, fates, and transport parameters.
+It will build on the ongoing work in the Mississippi River Hydrodynamic and Delta Management Study and the work of the Mississippi River/Gulf of Mexico Watershed Nutrient Task Force.
+Given the billions of dollars expected to be spent on sediment management in the lower river, a sediment management plan that identifies efficiencies could save taxpayers significant dollars.